stephenmcd/mezzanine/README.rst

 Dependencies
 ============

+Mezzanine has no explicit dependencies apart from a standard Django environment using.

+  * `Python`_ 2.5 ...
+2.7
+  * `Django`_ 1.1 ...
+1.2

-Apart from `Django`_ itself, Mezzanine has no explicit dependencies but is designed to be used most effectively in conjunction with the following libraries.
+Mezzanine is designed however to be used most effectively in conjunction with the following libraries.

   * `setuptools`_
   * `Python Imaging Library`_ (PIL)